raul-izquierdo/roster/README.md

 java -jar roster.jar create -s mygroups.txt -f sies alumnosMatriculados.xls
 ```

-If no groups file is provided, the file `schedule.csv` is used by default.
+If no groups file is provided, the name `schedule.csv` is used by default.

+## Exit Codes

+The exit codes indicate the result of the command execution:

+- **0**: No changes proposed.
+The roster is up to date.
+- **1**: Changes were proposed.
+The user should review the output and apply the changes manually.
+- **2**: An error occurred.

 ## License

+See `LICENSE`.
+Copyright (c) 2025 Raul Izquierdo Castanedo
 See `LICENSE`.
 Copyright (c) 2025 Raul Izquierdo Castanedo